English

 Edinburgh Castle Facts

-The Edinburgh Castle houses the St. Margaret Chapel, which is one of Scotland’s oldest buildings.
-Built, in memory of Queen Margaret by David I in 1130, it is the only part of the castle which was untouched during the destruction in 1314.
+The Edinburgh Castle houses the St Margaret Chapel, which is one of Scotland’s oldest buildings.
+Built in memory of Queen Margaret by David I in 1130, it is the only part of the castle which was untouched during the castle's destruction in 1314.

 Edinburgh Castle Facts

-The Edinburgh Castle was built on top of an extinct volcano, and Castle Rock was formed due to a volcanic explosion more than 340 million years ago.
+Edinburgh Castle was built on top of a dormant volcano, and Castle Rock was formed due to a volcanic explosion more than 340 million years ago.

 Edinburgh Castle Facts